aferrodelgado/Project-4/README.md

 **Model Analysis**

 We tested multiple models to identify the best-performing approach for fraud detection.
 Here’s a summary of the key models and their results:
+_Models can be found in the Models folder.

  **Logistic Regression**